18 Best Small Towns in Alberta worth exploring

 Population: 1529 (2016)

 Bon Accord is a town located very close to Edmonton on Highway 28.
-This town is known for ‘Dark-Sky’ preserve sites, where you can chase Northern Lights.
+This town is known for ‘Dark-Sky’ preserve sites, where you can chase the Northern Lights.

 Population: 5708 (2016)

 Vegreville is another Alberta town worth exploring.
-We explored it while traveling from Saskatoon to Edmonton (during our inter provincial move).
+We explored it while traveling from Saskatoon to Edmonton (during our inter-provincial move).
 There is a rail line connecting Vegreville to Edmonton and to Lloydminster (AB/SK border town).

-One characteristic feature of small towns in the Prairies is ONE dramatic statue, or a unique name.
+One characteristic feature of small towns in the Prairies is ONE dramatic statue or a unique name.
 And Vegreville is home to the world’s largest pysanka, which greets you as soon as you arrive.
 (Huge statues are more evident in Saskatchewan’s small towns than Alberta’s like the largest Tomahawk in Cut Knife, or Moose in MooseJaw to name a few).

-Vegreville was home to one of the largest case processing centres (for Permanent Residents, Citizenship applications) in western Canada and it was closed in 2018-19, and the office moved to Edmonton.
+Vegreville was home to one of the largest case processing centres (for Permanent Residents, and Citizenship applications) in western Canada it was closed in 2018-19, and the office moved to Edmonton.

 So, that’s a wrap!
 We hope you enjoyed this list of small towns in Alberta Canada.